SysKitTeam/docs-insights/README.md

 * Monitor the most relevant performance counters based on server's role
 * Receive email alerts if one of the performance counters reaches warning or critical value

-SysKit Insights is perfect solutions for SharePoint admins who want to keep a close watch on their environment but don't want to spend hours and hours on end to achieve it.
+Syskit Insights is perfect solutions for SharePoint admins who want to keep a close watch on their environment but don't want to spend hours and hours on end to achieve it.

 Download free trial and give it a try! [https://www.syskit.com/products/insights/](https://www.syskit.com/products/insights/)